Exploits of a mom (from XKCD) https://xkcd.com/327/

 Learning objectives

-1. Query existing databases for insight.
+1. Query existing relational databases for insight.
 We will spend the first few weeks of the course learning the standard database query language called Structured Query Language (aka SQL, aka 'sequel').
 This will give you the tools necessary to query existing databases for insight into the data they hold.

 2. Design your own efficient databases.
 We will spend the next few weeks examining how to structure your own databases, laying out tables, and considering factors such as redundancy, reliability, and speed.